 Special damages consist of losses with a known monetary value.
-These are losses you sustained because of the accident and have actual costs.
+These are losses you sustained because of the accident and have actual costs associated with them.
 Some examples include medical bills, medications, physical rehabilitation costs, and any other costs for which you received a bill.

-While general and special damages are in place to put you in the same economic position before the accident, punitive damages from a truck accident differ.
+While general and special damages are in place to put you in the same economic position you were in before the accident, punitive damages from a truck accident are different.
 They punish the negligent party.
 The judge determines punitive damages, and they are not always awarded.
 When the at-fault party did something grossly negligent, the court may feel that the party must suffer additional punishment to deter that activity.

-Tangible or special damages are easy to calculate because they have actual costs.
+Tangible or special damages are easy to calculate because they have actual costs associated with them.
 With non-tangible damages or general damages, the calculation can be more difficult.
-In Texas, insurance companies try to encourage using a basic multiplier for damages such as pain and suffering.
+In Texas, insurance companies typically try to encourage the use of a basic multiplier for damages such as pain and suffering.
 A multiplier is only a starting point for calculating damages, however.

-The multiplier used by adjuster ranges based on the severity of the injury.
-A simple soft tissue injury in which full recovery occurs might be assigned a multiplier of one to three.
-A catastrophic injury, such as a traumatic brain injury, could be disabling and incapable of calculating based on multipliers.
-Each injury is different; therefore, every case is unique with the number of damages you might expect.
+The multiplier used by adjuster’s ranges based on the severity of the injury.
+A simple soft tissue injury in which full recovery occurs might be assigned a multiplier of one to three, while a catastrophic injury such as a traumatic brain injury, could be disabling and might be incapable of calculation based on multipliers.
+Each injury is different and therefore, every case is unique with the number of damages you might expect.

-In some cases where the liability is not challenged, they get tried by a jury simply because the insurance company can’t fit the damages into their multiplier formula.
-The truck driver will often contest liability, even when it is clear he was at fault.
+Some cases where the liability is not challenged get tried to a jury simply because the insurance company can’t fit the damages into their multiplier formula.
+More often than not, the truck driver will contest liability, even when it is clear he was at fault.

-If you or a loved one suffered a serious injury due to a truck accident in Texas, you need experienced legal assistance from a Texas personal injury lawyer.
+If you or a loved one suffered a serious injury due to a truck accident in Texas, you need experienced legal assistance.

-Call skilled commercial vehicle accident attorneys to discuss your accident in a free initial consultation.
+Call the skilled commercial vehicle accident attorneys to discuss your accident in a free initial consultation.